chef/knife-vrealize/README.md

 This is a Knife plugin that will allow you to interact with VMware vRealize products, such as vRA and vRO, from Chef's Knife command.

+Note: This version only support vRA 8.x.
+If you need to use this gem for vRA 7.x, try the 6.x version of this gem.

 ## Installation

 Add this line to your application's Gemfile: